Facebook Pixel Code

 Budgeting and Expense Tracking

 One of the first steps you can take to manage your debt is to create a detailed budget.
-This involves tracking your expenses and identifying areas where you can cut back.
+This involves tracking your expenses and identifying areas where you can cut back on costs.
 By doing so, you can allocate more money towards paying off your debt.
-There are many apps and tools available that can help you keep track of your spending and stay on budget.
+There are many apps and tools available that can help you keep better track of your spending and stay on budget.
 Budgeting is a powerful tool that can help you regain control of your finances without needing formal debt relief.

 Side Gigs or Additional Income